Housing and residence life regulations

 Furniture

 All rooms are furnished, and residents are responsible for all furnishings provided in their rooms.
 Furnishings may not be removed from assigned locations.
 Alterations and/or damage to furnishings will result in charges for replacements or restoration to original condition.
 Lynn furniture may not be placed outside the room.
-Waterbeds, pools, Jacuzzis, lofts or homemade bunk beds are not permitted.
+Waterbeds, pools, Jacuzzis, lofts, or homemade bunk beds are prohibited.
 The residence life staff reserves the right to have students remove personal furnishings from a room if those furnishings are believed to pose a safety risk, create roommate conflicts, impede movement within the room, or pose a fire hazard.
 Community/lounge furniture may not be removed or relocated.
 Personal furniture may be allowed if space permits and with roommate consent.

 Gambling